Generic Name: filgrastim (fil-GRA-stim)

-Bone or muscle pain or ache; headache; nausea; nosebleed; vomiting.
+Back pain; bone or muscle pain or ache; cough; headache; joint pain; nausea.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; coughing up blood; dark, tarry, or bloody stools; dizziness; fainting; fast breathing; fast or irregular heartbeat; fever; left shoulder tip pain; left upper stomach pain; lump, swelling, redness, or bruising at an injection site; severe or persistent headache; severe or persistent tiredness or weakness; shortness of breath; sudden increased sweating; swelling; swelling or soreness of the mouth or tongue; unusual bruising or bleeding; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in how much urine is passed; chest pain; coughing up blood; dark, tarry, or bloody stools; dizziness; fainting; fast breathing; fast or irregular heartbeat; fever; left shoulder tip pain; left upper stomach pain; lump, swelling, redness, or bruising at an injection site; purple spots or redness of your skin; severe or persistent headache; severe or persistent tiredness or weakness; shortness of breath; sudden increased sweating; swelling (eg, of your stomach); swelling or soreness of the mouth or tongue; unusual bruising or bleeding; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected: